gummiangler/Fabric-Ingame-Timer/README.md

 # Fabric Ingame Timer
-An in-game timer for Fabric to track time played in worlds.
+An in-game timer for Fabric to track time played in worlds and server.

 # Installing
 To use this mod, all you need to do is put the .jar file from the release for your Fabric version and the Fabric API into your mod folder.